cubing/cubing.js/README.md

 make dev
 ```

-This should run `npm install` and then open [the `sites` root file](./src/sites/index.html) at http://localhost:3333/ automatically.
-Any source code changes will refresh the browser.
+This should run `npm install` and start the server, after which you can open <http://localhost:3333/>.
 We don't yet have a development guide, so you'll have to search the code to find where features are implemented.

 The core library code for `cubing.js` is in [`src/cubing`](./src/cubing/) To test changes, use: